vinaykhujat/Credit-Card-Approval-Prediction/README.md

 21. Used K-Fold & Stratified Shuffle Split for Validation

 **Conclusion** -
-As we have seen that, XGBoost Model is giving highest accuracy of 84.14 %, hence we will use XGBoost Model for prediction.
+As we have seen that, XGBoost Model is giving the highest accuracy of 84.14 %, hence we will use XGBoost Model for prediction.